Marc Diakiese: Ultimate Fighting Championship

-Diakiese faced Viacheslav Borshchev on March 26, 2022 at UFC on ESPN 33.
+Diakiese faced Viacheslav Borshchev on 26 March 2022 at UFC on ESPN 33.
 He won the fight by unanimous decision after controlling Borshchev on the ground for nearly twelve and a half minutes.

-As the first bout of his new four-fight contract, Diakiese faced Damir Hadžović on July 23, 2022, at UFC Fight Night 208.
+As the first bout of his new four-fight contract, Diakiese faced Damir Hadžović on 23 July 2022 at UFC Fight Night 208.
 He won the fight by unanimous decision.

-Diakiese faced Michael Johnson on December 3, 2022, at UFC on ESPN 42.
+Diakiese faced Michael Johnson on 3 December 2022 at UFC on ESPN 42.
 He lost the bout via unanimous decision.

+Diakiese faced Joel Álvarez on 22 July 2023 at UFC Fight Night 224.
+He lost the fight via brabo submission in the second round.

+Diakiese faced Kauê Fernandes on 4 November 2023 at UFC Fight Night 231.
+He won the fight via split decision.

+Professional Fighters League

+It was reported on 8 June 2024 that Diakiese signed with the Professional Fighters League (PFL) and will compete this year.

+In his debut for the promotion, Diakiese faced Tim Wilde on 14 September 2024 at Bellator Champions Series 5.
+He won the fight by unanimous decision.

+On January 15, 2025, it was announced that Diakiese joined the 2025 PFL World Tournament in a lightweight division.

+In the quarterfinal, Diakiese faced Gadzhi Rabadanov on April 18, 2025, at PFL 3.
+He lost the fight via knockout in round one.

+Professional grappling career

+Diakiese faced Benoît Saint Denis in the no gi main event of ADXC 4 on May 18, 2024.
+He lost the match by unanimous decision.

 Personal life

-Diakiese has two children, a son named Junior and a daughter named Matilda,a brother named Joel and with his fiancée.
 In 2017, he became the first UFC fighter to pose for Gay Times, an LGBT publication.

+Diakiese has a son and a daughter.